melissamariexcodes/Introduction-to-Operating-Systems/reading01-answers.md

 1. What are the two main functions of an operating system? sdsadfsdfsdfsdf

-2. What is the difference between timesharing and multiprogramming systems?
+2. What is the difference between timesharing and multiprogramming systems? jhjhljk

 3. The family-of-computers idea was introduced in the 1960s with the IBM System/360 mainframes.
 Is this idea now dead as a doornail or does it live on?